Psyhe/ElevatorProject/README.md

 ElevatorSystem coordinates elevators.

 Each elevator travels both upwards and downwards.
 When an elevator has a specific direction, it continues moving in that direction until there are no more requests that require movement in that direction.
-Then, if there is a request in the opposite direction, it switches its direction.
+As request, I understand pressing a button outside of elevator to get into it or inside the elevator (pickup and update functions).
+Then, if there is no request in the opposite direction, it switches its direction.
 This approach ensures that no passengers are left stranded - there will be no starvation, and each person can eventually exit at their intended floor.
 Furthermore, this method is highly efficient as it allows us to stop at every floor where there is a request.

-We aim to select an elevator that requires the fewest number of steps to reach us.
+My goal is to choose the elevator that will require the least number of steps to reach us.
+However, it is difficult to determine the exact number of steps needed in scenarios where the elevator is moving upwards and the requested floor is below it, or when the elevator is moving downwards and the requested floor is above it.
+In these situations, there may be additional requests that require the elevator to visit multiple floors between its current position and the top or bottom, respectively.
+To handle this worst-case scenario, I assume that the elevator needs to travel to the top floor and then from the top floor to the desired floor, or vice versa, unless there are no requests for higher floors while going upwards or no requests for lower floors while going downwards.
+By considering this worst-case scenario, I can ensure that I make a safe decision regarding the elevator selection.

 I interpret "update" as pressing the button for the desired floor inside one of the elevators while being on a certain floor.